 Are there any drawbacks or disadvantages to visiting Typhoon Lagoon?

-Aside from the fact that TL tends to be crowded in the midday hours during the peak seasons, there is only one other potential drawback: You may lose the desire to ever go to a non-Disney water park again!
+Aside from the fact that Typhoon Lagoon tends to be crowded in the midday hours during the peak seasons, there is only one other potential drawback: you may lose the desire to ever go to a non-Disney water park again!

 Is there anything else I should know?